 It seems a bit amiss to bring you 5 spring skin care tips when I look out my window today and see that it still looks like mid-January!
 Rain and cloudy skies aside – this is Vancouver after all – here are spring skin care tips that will also serve you well for summer.

-- Opt for a Lighter Foundation.
 Although foundations and concealers are an integral part of many make-up routines, a buildup can contribute to breakouts.
 During warmer months, heat and humidity contribute to sweating and clogged pores which may be exacerbated by the use of heavy foundations.
-Lighter treatments, including tinted sunscreens such as Anthelios Mineral Tinted Ultra-Fluid Lotion SPF 50 are good options to consider.
+Lighter treatments, including tinted sunscreens are good options to consider.

-- Ditch the Heavy Moisturizer.
 Heavy moisturizers help to counteract the effects of colder temperatures and lower humidity on skin.
 When temperatures rise, so does the humidity.
 A lighter moisturizer tends to be enough for most people while heavier ones may increase the risk of breakouts.
-Apothekari Daily Infusion delivers light hydration to restore the skin’s moisture content without oiliness.
+Apothekari Daily Infusion Moisturizer delivers light hydration to restore the skin’s moisture content without oiliness.

 The weather may not be cooperating, but writing about spring skin care has helped to put me in a happy mood!
 Do you have any more to share?